alorans/nixos/resources/installing_from_minimal_usb.md

 ```sh
 git clone --depth 1 "Your Configuration Repo URL Here" /mnt/etc/nixos
 ```
+- Just remember to replace it with your own `hardware-configuration.nix`.
 - Install NixOS
 ```sh
 nixos-install
 # or if your configuration uses flakes
 nixos-install --flake 'path/to/flake.nix#yourconfigurationnamehere'
 ```
+- Flakes give a scary error unless everything in the config is in the git repository
+	- Make sure you delete the git repository, or ensure everything is properly committed
 - Enter the installation and set a password, if you defined a regular user in your `configuration.nix`.
 ```sh
 nixos-enter --root /mnt -c 'passwd YourUsernameHere'